WSMathias/RentalSurveyDocker/app/README.md

       sudo apt-get install nodejs

 2. Type your password if prompted .
-3. Enter the follwowing :
+3. Enter the following :
      $ sudo apt-get install npm
      $ sudo ln -s /usr/bin/nodejs /usr/bin/node
 4. Now you can check if they are installed properly using : following commands (returns version):